devieffe/portfolios/README.md

 Personal touches, such as a brief introduction video or a blog discussing frontend development trends or challenges, can help to personalize the portfolio and showcase their passion for the craft.

 ## UX designers: crafting seamless experiences and user-centered designs ##
 UX designers focus on creating intuitive and user-friendly experiences by deeply understanding user behavior and designing interfaces that meet their needs.
-Their portfolios should emphasize their process, research capabilities, and the impact of their designs on user satisfaction and business goals.
+Their portfolios should also emphasize their process, research capabilities, and the impact of their designs on user satisfaction and business goals.

 ### Main aspects of a UX designer's portfolio ###